Animal Membrane and Cytosol Protein Extraction Kit

 Fast Speed Membrane protein extraction can be completed within about 90 minutes.

-Fig. 2.
-The membrane protein (M) and cytosolic protein (C) components were separated from HEK293F cells using Thermo 89842 and YamayBio BF7475 kits.
-WB detection was performed using an Anti-HSP 90 antibody.
-Lysates at 10 µl per lane.
+Figure 2.
+Membrane (M) and cytosolic (C) fractions were isolated from HEK293F cells using Thermo 89842 and YamayBio BF7475 kits.
+Western blot analysis was performed using an anti -HSP90 antibody.
+Lysate loading: 10 µL per lane.

-Fig. 2.
-The membrane protein (M) and cytosolic protein (C) components were separated from HEK293F cells using Thermo 89842 and YamayBio BF7475 kits.
-WB detection was performed using an Anti-HSP 90 antibody.
-Lysates at 10 µl per lane.
+Figure 2.
+Membrane (M) and cytosolic (C) fractions were isolated from HEK293F cells using Thermo 89842 and YamayBio BF7475 kits.
+Western blot analysis was performed using an anti -HSP90 antibody.
+Lysate loading: 10 µL per lane.

-Fig 4.
-Membrane proteins were extracted from 20 mg of mouse heart tissue using the YamayBio BF7475 protocol.
-The extracted membrane and cytosolic protein samples were then subjected to Western blot analysis using various target antibodies.
+Figure 4.
+Membrane proteins were isolated from 20 mg of mouse heart tissue using the YamayBio BF7475 protocol.
+Membrane and cytosolic fractions were analyzed by Western blot using various target antibodies.

-Fig 4.
-Membrane proteins were extracted from 20 mg of mouse heart tissue using the YamayBio BF7475 protocol.
-The extracted membrane and cytosolic protein samples were then subjected to Western blot analysis using various target antibodies.
+Figure 4.
+Membrane proteins were isolated from 20 mg of mouse heart tissue using the YamayBio BF7475 protocol.
+Membrane and cytosolic fractions were analyzed by Western blot using various target antibodies.

 Certificate of Analysis